mmbman/Katagiri/1979-06-10-Fukanzazengi-Lecture2.md

 ###### 39:40

 **Same person**: In terms of the senses, it seems like zazen is not natural.
-It's like, let's say, when you legs are hurting badly, that's your body naturally telling you that something is wrong.
+It's like, let's say, when your legs are hurting badly, that's your body naturally telling you that something is wrong.
 You know, the pain is a sign that there's something wrong.
 And so from a sensory point of view, it doesn't seem very natural. *[Katagiri laughs]*

 **Katagiri**: It's not masochism, okay? *[the group laughs]* Don't misunderstand.